top of page

 Unveiling Kintsugi

 Kintsugi, translated as "golden joinery," challenges the conventional approach to failure.
 Instead of concealing cracks, it celebrates them.
 The process involves mending broken pieces with a mixture of "urushi" lacquer and precious metals like gold, silver, or platinum.
 The philosophy behind Kintsugi regards breakage and repair as essential components of an object's history, not flaws to be hidden.
-This perspective has powerful implications for leadership in the business world.
+This perspective has powerful implications for corporate leadership in the business world.

 Imagine a broken piece of pottery.
 Instead of throwing it away, Kintsugi repairs it with a mix of special lacquer and precious metals like gold.
 The result is not just a fix but a celebration of the cracks.
 In our professional journey, Kintsugi encourages us not to hide our mistakes but to learn from them, making them a part of our story.
 It's like turning our challenges into opportunities, finding strength in our imperfections.

-(1) Embrace Imperfections
+Business Strategy 1: Embrace Imperfections

 Kintsugi teaches us that imperfections are not signs of weakness but unique aspects that contribute to an object's beauty.
 Similarly, leaders should embrace the imperfections within their teams and themselves, recognizing that growth often arises from acknowledging and addressing weaknesses.

-(2) Celebrate Diversity
+Business Strategy 2: Celebrate Diversity

 Like the varied metals used in Kintsugi, teams are comprised of individuals with diverse skills, backgrounds, and experiences.
 Just as the art form celebrates the amalgamation of different materials, leaders should value and celebrate the diversity within their teams, recognizing the strength that comes from a variety of perspectives.

-(3) See Failure as a Stepping Stone
+Business Strategy 3: See Failure as a Stepping Stone

 Kintsugi treats breakage as part of an object's journey.
 Similarly, leaders should view failures as stepping stones to success.
 Instead of dwelling on past mistakes, use them as opportunities for growth, learning, and improvement.

-(4) Foster a Culture of Renewal
+Business Strategy 4: Foster a Culture of Renewal

 Kintsugi emphasizes that a broken object can be made useful and beautiful again.
 Leaders should instill a culture that encourages renewal and innovation.
 When setbacks occur, focus on rebuilding and finding new, innovative solutions rather than dwelling on past mistakes.

-(5) Value People for Their Entire Journey
+Business Strategy 5: Value People for Their Entire Journey

 Kintsugi values an object's entire history, including its breaks and repairs.
 Likewise, leaders should value their team members for their entire journey—their experiences, challenges, and growth.
 Recognizing and appreciating the full narrative of individuals contributes to a supportive and empowering work environment.